Terry Goss is a Divemaster, photographer, and musician in San Jose, California.

 I was born and raised in and around the Los Angeles area, and began my artistic explorations as an illustrative artist - achieving special recognition in secondary school and attending summer session at Art Center College of Design.
 After beginning musical studies around age twelve or so, music gradually took over my complete focus as a young adult.
 I attended Hamilton Academy of Music, and some notable schoolmates included producer/bassist Michael Elizondo, producer/percussionist Manolo Marroquin, pianist Vernell Brown, drummer Abe Laboriel, Jr. and trumpeter Asdrubal Sierra.

 With a guitar - and later bass guitar - in hand, several bands and a multitude of performances and recordings ensued, continuing to the present day.
 Initially hitting the 'LA Scene' with progressive metal-funk gumbo Day & Age, I migrated to the Bay Area in the early 90's and hit the clubs with hip-hop metal trio Middlefinger.
 Later, I pretended to be a frontman as singer/bassist for "financial thrash" trio 401k, then got back into the 6-string as lead-guitarist for Sourpuss, which led to being guitarist & former bassist & occasionally some vocals with renowned Bay Area metal stalwarts Scorched-Earth Policy.
+Throughout these years I also appeared alongside the awesome Mica Lee Williams, on stage, in the studio, and even on tv a couple times.
 I can currently be seen and heard with Livermore-based EARTH CRAWLER, and Fresno-based HateFX - as well as on my own musings (terrygoss.bandcamp.com).
 I was also once and once-again bassist for LD/50 - featuring guitarist Glen Alvelais (Forbidden, Tenet, Testament), drummer Jeremy Colson (Steve Vai, Billy Idol), and Clark Brown (GZR/Geezer) - and I think some more material might be coming out someday....